pat-ryan-eeca/Yoda-Data-Migration/readme.md

 # To do
-- enhance dedupe script to use a sql command to get the external ids of the objects already loaded and use these to dedupe against
-- refactor dedupe to function and repeat for all csvs

-- create a log file
-GetGEMSubProgramContractVariations is slow and has duplicates
+refactor scripts to uses a apipe modle - each script should act on the output of the previous script.
+Scripts shoudl take an input parameter and return an output paramaeter (procossed file path)

+fix enrichLEHVSupplierList.ps1